WICG/client-hints-infrastructure/README.md

-Since we're treating Client Hints as an active fingerprinting equivalent, we are comfortable with the information it exposes to servers, as the same information is already freely available in the equivalent JS APIs.
+Since we're treating Client Hints as an active fingerprinting equivalent, we are comfortable with the information it exposes to servers, as the same information is already freely available in the equivalent Javascript APIs.
 Similarly, third party delegation is safe because pages are already able to use other means, such as link decoration, to achieve the same information sharing with third parties, only in less performant ways.

 ## `Sec-` prefix Adding new request headers increases the risk that legacy
 server systems already use those values for a different purpose.
 Changing the